Kelliep11/-DevOps-Course-Starter2/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

-You will also need to add your own TRELLO_API_KEY and TRELLO_API_TOKEN to the .env file as this will not be stored between sessions.
+You will also need to add your own MONGO_CONNECTION_STRING and MONGO_DATABASE_NAME to the .env file as this will not be stored between sessions.

 ## Running the App